christopher-fuller/mongoid_restful_api/README.md

       mongoid_restful_api_wildcard_routes
     end

 Now ALL top-level resourceful routes will route to the `MongoidRestfulApiController` base class.

+For example, a GET request to `http://localhost:3000/widgets.json` will load all widget documents from the widgets collection in the database.
+And a POST request would create a widget document with all provided attributes.
+Similarly, PUT and DELETE requests also work as expected.
+Requests to `http://localhost:3000/whatever.json`, meaning any top-level resourceful route, just work.

-And on each request, a Mongoid model will be dynmaically created on-the-fly, taking it's name from the route.
+On each request, a Mongoid model is dynamically created on-the-fly, taking it's name from the route, so creating models during development is entirely optional.
 Or if an existing predefined model matches the name of the route, it will be used instead.

-So creating models during development is entirely optional.
+### Production Deployment Workflow

 Before deploying to production, all of the application's APIs need to be backed by actual models and controllers.

-First remove `mongoid_restful_api_wildcard_routes` from the application's routes file and add actual `resources` routes for each of the APIs.
-Then create a corresponding controller, extending the `MongoidRestfulApiController` base class.
+First remove `mongoid_restful_api_wildcard_routes` from the application's routes file and just follow normal Rails application development practices.

+Meaning, for each of the application's APIs, add `resources` routes, create a corresponding controller, extending the `MongoidRestfulApiController` base class, and create an actual Mongoid model.

 Example Routes: